About Early Fall Start

 Here are a few helpful things to do before you arrive on campus:

 There is a lot to discover about living on campus, and you probably have questions that haven’t been answered here.
-If you don’t find what you’re looking for there, call us at 206-543-4059 or email us and we’ll be happy to help!
+If you don’t find what you’re looking for, call us at 206-543-4059 or email us and we’ll be happy to help!

 Shipping items ahead of time